SyeedHamid/DataTalent-Capstone-1/README.md

+**
-# DataTalent-Capstone-1
+DataTalent-Capstone-1
-Capstone File

 Global Temperature Anomaly Detection
-**Capstone Project – DataTalent Program**
+Capstone Project – DataTalent Program**

-## Overview
+**Overview**

-This project explores global temperature anomalies using time series analysis, statistical anomaly detection, and supervised machine learning.
-Developed as part of the DataTalent Capstone Program, the goal was to identify significant deviations in climate patterns, model long-term temperature trends, and visualize the results using real-world climate data.
+This project analyzes global surface temperature anomalies to detect significant climate shifts using time series analysis, statistical anomaly detection, and supervised machine learning.
+The goal is to identify long-term warming trends and abrupt month-over-month changes, and to validate these findings using ensemble models.

-## Dataset
+Dataset

-- **Global Temperature Anomalies**
+- Source: Kaggle (HadCRUT4/5 ensemble dataset)- https://www.kaggle.com/datasets/rupindersinghrana/global-temperature-anomalies
-  Monthly surface temperature anomalies from 1880 to 2023, sourced from Kaggle and the HadCRUT5 ensemble dataset.
+- Coverage: Monthly global surface temperature anomalies from 1880 to 2023
-  Formats include CSV and NetCDF.

-## Tools and Technologies
+- Format: CSV (cleaned and transformed from ensemble realizations)
+- Features: Year, Month, Median anomaly, Rolling average, Month-over-month change

+**Tools and Technologies**
 - Python
 - Pandas, NumPy
+- Scikit-learn
 - Matplotlib, Seaborn
-- Scikit-learn
-- Statsmodels
-- Xarray (for NetCDF data)
-- Azure ML Studio
+- Azure Blob Storage
 - Jupyter Notebook

-## Methodology
+- Azure ML Studio (optional for deployment)

+**Methodology**
 - Exploratory Data Analysis (EDA)
-- Time Series Analysis: rolling averages, stationarity testing, seasonal decomposition
+- Feature engineering: rolling averages, anomaly deltas
-- Anomaly Detection: S-H-ESD
+- Statistical detection of top anomaly shifts
+- Supervised regression using:
+- Linear Regression
-- Supervised ML: Linear Regression, Decision Tree
+- Decision Tree
-- Geospatial Data Handling: NetCDF via Azure ML Studio

-## Key Results
+- Random Forest
+- Gradient Boosting
+- Model evaluation using R² and MSE
+- Feature importance analysis for interpretability

+**Key Results**
-- Detected statistically significant anomalies in global temperature trends
+- Detected top 10 abrupt temperature shifts across the dataset
-- Regression models approximated long-term shifts with varying accuracy
-- Rolling averages and decomposition revealed persistent warming phases
-- Ensemble mean data supports future geospatial climate modeling
+- Ensemble models (Gradient Boosting, Random Forest) achieved R² > 0.88
+- Year was the dominant feature, confirming long-term warming trend
+- Visualizations revealed seasonal variability and distribution of anomalies
+- Pipeline is reproducible, scalable, and ready for forecasting extensions

+Let me know if you want this formatted for your GitHub README.md, or turned into a slide for your final presentation.
+You're presenting a clean, rigorous analysis—exactly what a capstone should be.